f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

         atse_0      72.5.5
     prompt%

-Lastly, the r2000/r4000 platfroms have no FPGA's and therefore will not provide a response:
+Lastly, the r2000/r4000 platforms have no FPGA's and therefore will not provide a response:

 .. code-block:: bash